Weissenhof chair

 The Weissenhof chair (also called MR 10 or MR 20) is a chair designed by the German architect and designer Ludwig Mies van der Rohe, in 1927.
 This first, springy cantilever chair was shown at the Weissenhofsiedlung Exhibition in 1927.
-It was made of a 25 mm steel tube and had a wicker framework proposed by Lilly Reich.
-The MR20 version has forearms.
+It was made of a 25 mm steel tube and had a wicker seat and backrest proposed by Lilly Reich.
+The MR20 version has armrests.